Rheumatoid Arthritis Diet: Is Keto the Way?

 To replace these foods, we would add in more coconut fats, bone broth, fermented veggies, green leafy veggies, avocados, olives and olive oil.
 In addition to this, it would include several of the world’s most anti-inflammatory herbs and nutrients.
 These foods tend to reduce inflammation in the body and support healthy bone and joint structure.

 Healthy fats should make up the bulk of your diet.
 Not only do they provide a fuel that your body can convert into ketones, but they are an important component of your cells.
-Not many people realize this, but fats also serve as a transport vehicle for several nutrients like Vitamins A, D, E, and K. The combined effect of these nutrients ensure bones remain strong and inflammation is kept at bay.
+Not many people realize this, but healthy fats also serve as a transport vehicle for several nutrients like Vitamins A, D, E, and K. The combined effect of these nutrients ensure bones remain strong and inflammation is kept at bay.

 Saturated fats like grass-fed butter and coconut oil are some of the best options.
 Other great sources of fat include pastured meats, avocados, olive oil, and MCT oil.
 The graphic below shows which are best for cooking and dressing purposes.